MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/best-practices-offline.md

 After you've [set up mobile offline for canvas apps](canvas-mobile-offline-setup.md#create-a-mobile-offline-profile) or [set up mobile offline for model-driven apps](setup-mobile-offline.md#set-up-a-mobile-offline-profile), it's time to start testing and tweaking.
 Use [Power Apps mobile](run-powerapps-on-mobile.md) or [Field Service Mobile](/dynamics365/field-service/field-service-mobile-app-user-guide) on to determine how the app behaves when it's offline.
 For Windows, you'll find the [app](windows-app-install.md) in the Microsoft Store that allow iterating without the need for a mobile device.

-In this phase, you'll add tables and apply filters to existing tables to make sure that the right data is downloaded to the app following the guidelines to [optimize the offline profile](mobile-offline-guideline.md)
+In this phase, you'll add tables and apply filters to existing tables to make sure that the right data is downloaded to the app following the guidelines to [Optimize the offline profile](mobile-offline-guidelines.md)

 ***Outcome:*** You confirm that all the tables and forms work offline after the data is downloaded and that download sizes are reasonable.